FDio/vpp/docs/gettingstarted/developers/vnet.md

 nodes.
 If new code mispositions b->current_data, it will be completely obvious from looking at the dispatch trace in wireshark.

-## pcap rx and tx tracing
+## pcap rx, tx, and drop tracing

-vpp also supports rx and tx packet capture in pcap format, through the "pcap rx trace" and "pcap tx trace" debug CLI commands
+vpp also supports rx, tx, and drop packet capture in pcap format, through the "pcap trace" debug CLI command.

 This command is used to start or stop a packet capture, or show the status of packet capture.
-Note that both "pcap rx trace" and "pcap tx trace" are implemented.
-The command syntax is identical, simply substitute rx for tx as needed.
+Each of "pcap trace rx", "pcap trace tx", and "pcap trace drop" is implemented.
+Supply one or more of "rx", "tx", and "drop" to enable multiple simultaneous capture types.

 These commands have the following optional parameters:

-on|off- Used to start or stop a packet capture.
+- <b>rx</b> - trace received packets.

+- <b>tx</b> - trace transmitted packets.

+- <b>drop</b> - trace dropped packets.

 - <b>max _nnnn_</b> - file size, number of packet captures.
 Once
   <nnnn> packets have been received, the trace buffer buffer is flushed
   to the indicated file.
 Defaults to 1000.
 Can only be updated if packet capture is off.

+- <b>max-bytes-per-pkt _nnnn_</b> - maximum number of bytes to trace
+  on a per-paket basis.
+Must be >32 and less than 9000.
+Default value:
+  512.

 - <b>intfc _interface_ | _any_</b> - Used to specify a given interface,
   or use '<em>any</em>' to run packet capture on all interfaces.